describo/describo.github.io/src/docs/articles/why-use-it.md

     <p>
         As a local (desktop) application, institutional staff could use Describo to transcribe, annotate and describe a manuscript, page by page, without the content ever leaving their computer.
-However, subject to appropriate investigations, they could also use the cloud services to accelerate that process as they have been specifically designed and architected with data privacy in mind.
+However, subject to appropriate permissions being sought, they could also use the cloud services to accelerate that process as they have been specifically designed and architected with data privacy in mind.
 To read more about that see: <a href="/docs/articles/how-your-data-is-handled">How is data handled inside Describo?</a>
     </p>